Wondering how to breed Staffordshire Bull Terriers? Read up this article to learn about breeding Staffies the right and ethical way.

 Staffordshire Bull Terriers are more prone to cancers and tumors than many other dog breeds.
 The scary thing about it is that tumors often start very young in this breed.

-If you own or breed Staffordshire Bull Terriers, always look for skin tags, lesions, and lumps with absolute attention.
+If you own or breed Staffordshire Bull Terriers, always look for skin tags, warts, lesions, and lumps with absolute attention.
 When detected early, you can actually save your dog from them.
 Early detection and surgical removal of these cancerous tumors can work wonders.

 One of the most common cell tumors that Staffies often get diagnosed with is Hemangiosarcoma – a tumor that grows on the spleen.
 Because it is inside the body, it often goes unnoticed before its too late.
 Which is why, when you breed a Staffordshire Bull Terrier you must always get frequent blood tests and skin tests done.
 It is not until after the tumor breaks and starts bleeding inside the body, that cancer shows up.